conan-io/docs/reference/conanfile/methods/build_requirements.rst

 .. include:: ../../../common/experimental_warning.inc

-This syntax is useful when you're using the same package recipe as a *requires* and as a *tool_requires* and you want to avoid conflicting downstream if any user decides to override the original *requires* version in the *host* context, i.e., the user could end up with two different versions in the host and build contexts of the same dependency.
+This syntax is useful when you're using the same package recipe as a *requires* and as a *tool_requires* and you want to avoid version mismatches if any user decides to override the original *requires* version in the *host* context, i.e., the user could end up with two different versions in the host and build contexts of the same dependency.

 In a nutshell, the ``<host_version>`` specifier allows us to ensure that the version resolved for the *tool_requires*